coolabnet/go-ipfs/README.md

 [![GoDoc](https://img.shields.io/badge/godoc-reference-5272B4.svg?style=flat-square&cacheSeconds=3600)](https://godoc.org/github.com/ipfs/go-ipfs)
 [![CircleCI](https://img.shields.io/circleci/build/github/ipfs/go-ipfs?style=flat-square&cacheSeconds=3600)](https://circleci.com/gh/ipfs/go-ipfs)

+## Balena - local network fork

+This is a fork meant to allow IPFS to run on Balena and be accessible on local networks

 ## What is IPFS?

 IPFS is a global, versioned, peer-to-peer filesystem.
 It combines good ideas from previous systems such as Git, BitTorrent, Kademlia, SFS, and the Web.
 It is like a single BitTorrent swarm, exchanging git objects.
 IPFS provides an interface as simple as the HTTP web, but with permanence built-in.
 You can also mount the world at /ipfs.